-No connection appears to exist between mean telomere length of cells and longevity of mammalian species.
+No connection appears to exist between the mean telomere length of cells and the longevity of mammalian species.
 Of all studied primates, humans appear to have the shortest telomeres and the longest lifespan (Kakuo et al., 1999; Steinert et al., 2002).
 Mice also have long telomeres and feature high telomerase activity in many organs, in contrast to humans (Prowse and Greider, 1995).
 Interestingly, inbred mice have long (Kipling and Cooke, 1990) while wild mice have short telomeres, suggesting telomere length does not affect organismal longevity (Hemann and Greider, 2000).
 In rodents, telomerase activity correlates negatively with lifespan but does not correlate with longevity (Seluanov et al., 2007).
 The largest comparative study of telomeres and telomerase, involving over 60 mammalian species, found that smaller, short-lived species tend to have long telomeres and high levels of telomerase.
 This suggests that short telomeres and suppression of telomerase are necessary for the evolution of large body sizes and longevity, presumably by suppressing cancer (Gomes et al., 2011).

 Though mean telomere length at birth does not correlate with longevity in birds, rate of telomere shortening in erythrocytes was reported to inversely correlate with bird longevity.
 Telomere shortening in a variety of tissues was also reported to correlate, though to a lesser extent, with mammalian longevity (Haussmann et al., 2003; Vleck et al., 2003).
 In fact, a correlation between erythrocyte longevity and organismal longevity was previously reported, suggesting that cells, in this case erythrocyte stem cells, from long-lived animals divide fewer times (Rohme, 1981).
 In zebra finches telomere length early in life was a good predictor of lifespan (Heidinger et al., 2012).
 One study in rodents, however, failed to find evidence of a correlation between rate of telomere shortening in vitro and longevity (Seluanov et al., 2008).